jcavaiuolo/jcavaiuolo.github.io/_posts/2022-08-18-free-blog-on-github.md

 # Free blog on github?

-So, for the last couple of weeks i've been going around seeing where and hoy I could resume blogging, and did not need anything fancy.
+So, for the last couple of weeks i've been going around seeing where and how I could resume blogging, and did not need anything fancy.
 Between a handful of options GitHub Pages showed up on the search results.

+Found (and followed) [this](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html) blog by Chad Baldwin.
+Short version: Fork >> boom, its up.
+Done.

 Just like that, you can have a repo that works as a blog, and its free.
 Done, go, build your free static site.
-It is not as friendly as other offers, Blogger and Wordpress are much more user friendly.
+It is not as nice as other offers, Blogger and Wordpress are much more user friendly.
 But its simple, and that is what i was looking for.

-Finally found (and followed) [this](https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html) blog by Chad Baldwin.
-Short version: Fork >> boom, its up.
-Done.

 ## Longer version, what i learned in this process.

-Apparently GitHub Pages is powered by [Jekyll](https://jekyllrb.com/) and must admit that I failed miserably trying to setup a local install and configure dependencies.
+GitHub Pages is powered by [Jekyll](https://jekyllrb.com/) and must admit that I failed miserably trying to setup a local install and configure dependencies.

 Forking from the above link was a life saver and can get you mostly up to go.
 The site looks simple out of the box but theres a couple of things to make it a little less plain.